astrapi69/sign-and-verify/README.md

 ## gradle dependency

-You can first define the version in the ext section and add than the following gradle dependency to your project `build.gradle` if you want to import the core functionality of file-worker:
+You can first define the version in the ext section and add than the following gradle dependency to your project `build.gradle` if you want to import the core functionality:

 ```
 ext {